Surrogate advertising

-History

-The origin of surrogate advertising can be traced to Britain, where housewives started protesting against liquor advertisements which provoked their husbands.
-The protest rose to a level where liquor advertising had to be banned and brand owners seeing no way out decided to promote fruit juices and soda under the brand name; the concept later emerged as surrogate advertisements.
+The origin of surrogate advertising can be traced to Britain, where housewives protested against liquor advertisements which appealed to their husbands.
+Companies circumvented the ban by instead promoting fruit juices and soda under the same brand names.

+By country

+Canada

+In Canada, in 1988 tobacco product manufacturers were banned from directly advertising their products, but were permitted to continue sponsoring events, on condition that any promotional material reference only the corporate name of the manufacturer and not the brand names of their products.
+Tobacco companies got around this rule by incorporating new subsidiaries that matched the names of their key products, which in turn sponsored events such as the du Maurier Ltd. Open tennis tournament.
+The subsidiaries adopted the respective trade dresses of the products as their corporate colours, which were also used in event imagery, and on various promotional products like T-shirts and towels.
+This form of marketing was eventually prohibited by the Canadian government effective October 1, 2003.

-Surrogate advertising in India
+India

-India has held a strong stance on the ban of advertising tobacco and liquor products since 1995.
+India has held a strong stance on the ban on advertising tobacco and liquor products since 1995.
 The ban was enforced after extensive research from the Indian Ministry of Health found that cigarettes and liquor have adverse effects on a person's health.
 In addition to this, the Indian government holds the notion that these products are especially harmful to a person's mental health, making them lazy and unmotivated.
-The combination of these factors lead to an eventual ban on advertising of these products throughout its media channels.
+The combination of these factors led to an eventual ban on advertising these products throughout its media channels.

 However, the negative outlook on advertising these products can be traced back to 1975, when the Indian government introduced the Cigarette advertising act, forcing tobacco companies to display health warnings on the packaging and advertisements for cigarettes.
-The Indian government and health ministry continued to push for stronger restriction of the advertising of tobacco and liquor until its eventual complete ban in 1995.
+The Indian government and health ministry continued to push for stronger restrictions on the advertising of tobacco and liquor until its eventual complete ban in 1995.
 However, the increase in population saw the sales of tobacco and liquor increase at an exponential rate.
-Therefore, companies were forced to seek alternative means of advertising, which lead the eventual creation of surrogate advertising in India.
+Therefore, companies were forced to seek alternative means of advertising, which led to the eventual creation of surrogate advertising in India.

-Some of the first evidence of surrogate advertising was seen by the Indian tobacco Company ‘Azad Bidi, who sponsored an international cricket match in India.
-In India, extensive surveys resulted in similar findings which showed that liquor ads had direct influence on consumers' purchasing behavior.
+Some of the first evidence of surrogate advertising was seen by the Indian tobacco Company ‘Azad Bidi, which sponsored an international cricket match in India.
+In India, extensive surveys resulted in similar findings which showed that liquor ads had a direct influence on consumers' purchasing behavior.
 Soon afterwards, the Cable TV Regulation Act banned liquor and cigarette advertisements; thus, India gradually adopted surrogate advertisements.

+The tobacco industry is a prominent contributor to the practice of surrogate advertising.
+These advertisements promote alternate products, such as mouth fresheners or cardamom, in place of their primary tobacco products, which are subject to stringent government regulations.